kailash-manasarovar/statement/docs/index.md

 - Try and find someone who's seen footage of me naked, maybe masturbating, privately in my flat.
 They will be easy to find.
 - Perhaps you can find someone who's seen me going to the toilet, or having a bath, doing yoga, or taking an enema, or maybe they heard me passing wind very loudly?
 - Was anyone party to private conversations I had with colleagues about industrial secrets; things I had to sign NDAs about?
 - Try and find someone who's seen footage of me as a child, sedated, being gang raped by a group of black men, and you may find someone who has seen it.
 You will certainly find many people who heard about it.
+It shocked me to know that the townsfolk heard about it long before I did.
 - Try and find some of the men who have entered my apartment while I was sedated and raped me while the events were live-streamed internationally?
 They are there, and I have them on spy-cam too.

-#### Colleagues and employers
+### Colleagues and employers

-- It turns out, that everyone was having so much fun at my expense, and making so much money too, the tech companies (not all of them) I worked for were hugely involved in the conspiracy too, particularly [Polygon](timeline/2024/may.md#bali).
+- It turns out, that everyone was having so much fun at my expense over the last twenty years, and making so much money too, the tech-bro porn-addicts at the tech companies I worked for (not all of them) were also involved in the conspiracy too, particularly [Polygon](timeline/2024/may.md#bali).
-- Over the last ten years, possibly after being watched online in Joan Fuster by the global tech-bro porn-addict community, as an extended violence against women requirement, recruitment agents were employed to lure me into amazing jobs in which I was immediately treated like dirt.
+- Over the last ten years, possibly after being watched online by the global tech-bro porn-addict community, perhaps being live-streamed from Joan Fuster, and as a delightful extension on the regular violence against women requirement, recruitment agents were employed to lure me into amazing jobs in which I was immediately treated like dirt.
 - For that reason, I'm uploading my CV here so that if anyone cares to investigate the global tech-bro porn-gang conspiracy (of which I am no doubt the tip of the iceberg), here's where to look first.

 [![My CV](content/images/cv.png)](content/documents/CV_2025_CV.pdf)

+- Yes, I know I know, why is a Dr of Computer Science who built the world's first spiritual tech working in a role that's kind of akin to secretary?
-- I will expand on this shortly of course.
+- I will expand on all of this shortly, of course.

 ## My personal suffering